Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

 For $i=1,2,\ldots,m$, let $x_i$ be the word over the alphabet $\Sigma=\{+,-\}$ defined as follows:

 That is, we first put one $+$, and then repeat $-$ exactly $|Q_i|$ times.
-Color $x_i$ with the same color as $v_i$, and define a bichromatic word $h$ as follows:
+Color $x_i$ with the same color as~$v_i$, and define a bichromatic word $h$ as follows:

-The idea is apply the block-shuffle given by Lemma~\ref{lem:reorder-two} to $h$; this block-shuffle will naturally induce a reorganization of $B$ within $F$, as depicted on Figure~\ref{fig:context-reorganization}.
+The idea is apply the block-shuffle given by Lemma~\ref{lem:reorder-two} to $h$; this block-shuffle will naturally induce a reorganization of $B'$ within $F$, as depicted on Figure~\ref{fig:context-reorganization}.
 Thus, the number of monochromatic blocks will be reduced, while the additional properties asserted by Lemma~\ref{lem:reorder-two} will ensure that the width of the decomposition does not increase.
-Note that the word $h$ in particular lacks the factor corresponding to the context factor $C_{m+1}$; this factor will not participate in the reorganization, due to technical reasons.

 We proceed to the details, but first we need to examine the parameters of $h$ needed to apply Lemma~\ref{lem:reorder-two}.
-Let $s$ be the tree decomposition induced by $F$.
-Recall that the forest underlying $s$ is equal to $F$, while the bags are constructed as described in Section~\ref{sec:dealternation}.